-IGEM’s primary role is providing assurance to government and the community regarding the emergency management arrangements in Victoria and fostering their continuous improvement.
+IGEM’s primary objectives are providing assurance to government and the community regarding emergency management arrangements in Victoria; and fostering continuous improvement of emergency management in Victoria.

-Through reliable, evidence-based information, IGEM identifies what is working well and where improvements can be made in the state’s emergency management arrangements.
+Through reliable, evidence-based information, we identify what is working well and where improvements can be made in the state’s emergency management arrangements.
 This includes monitoring the implementation of recommendations and actions identified through reviews to ensure they are effective and sustainable in the long-term.

 IGEM strives to give Victorians confidence that the emergency management arrangements are effective and are actively helping to keep communities safe.